kura-labs-org/c4_deployment-9/Deployment-instructions.md

 - Work on creating both Jenkinsfile with other members

 System Administrator:
-- Create the Docker container images for ECS
+- Create the Docker container images for EKS
+- Create the Kubernetes manifest
 - Create AWS user accounts for each member of your group to access your account with
 - Work on creating both Jenkinsfile with other members